 There are various routes which can be taken if your business gets into financial difficulty, some of which are designed to rescue the company and/or business, and others which return value to the company’s creditors and result in the winding-up and dissolution of the company and business.
-For an overview of these procedures, please see Corporate Insolvency: What Are The Options For Your Business?
+For an overview of these procedures, please see: What are your business options?

 - What is a pre-pack administration?